ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/07-sending-c2d-messages.md

 *  Auto generated table of contents
 {:toc}

-In this lab you will extend your website by adding the ability to control the ThingLabs Weather Station remotely.
-The website will send messages to the Thingy via Azure.

 # Create the Lua Program in ESPlorer

 As in the previous lab, you'll write lua code in ESplorer.
-This code (below), operates the photocell and LED as a nightlight.
+The code below, operates the photocell and LED as a nightlight.

+1. Use an A to Micro B USB cable to connect the ESP2866 to your computer.

-1. Launch ESPlorer.jar, select your serial port, and press the 'Open' button
+2. Launch ESPlorer.jar, select your serial port, and press the 'Open' button.

 <img src="/images/esplorer-connect.png" alt="Launch Esplorer, connect your device" style="width: 400px;"/>

-2. Create a new script in Esplorer with these contents.
-Save it as Lab05.lua
+3. Create a new script in Esplorer with these contents.
+Save it as Lab07.lua

 {% highlight lua %}
 --
--- LAB 05: Receiving Cloud-to-Device (C2D) Messages
+-- LAB 07: Receiving Cloud-to-Device (C2D) Messages
 --
 -- This program receives commands from the cloud and executes them.
 --